Skip to content

 Persistence

 JobStore persists all job records in SQLite with WAL mode enabled.
 By default the database is stored at ~/.molq/jobs.db.
+Multiple Submitors (across multiple Clusters) share this store and filter by their target's name.

 Each record contains: